mui/material-ui/CONTRIBUTING.md

 ### 2. Write the demo code

-MUI uses TypeScript to document our components.
+MUI Core uses TypeScript to document our components.
 We prefer demos written in TS (using the `.tsx` file format).

 After creating a TypeScript demo, run `yarn docs:typescript:formatted` to automatically create the JavaScript version, which is also required.